Types of Degrees Wine Steward/Sommelier Majors Are Getting

 |Hispanic or Latino||1|

-Wine Steward/Sommelier appeals to people across the globe.
+Students from other countries are interested in Wine Steward/Sommelier, too.
 About 25.0% of those with this major are international students.

 How Much Do Wine Steward/Sommelier Majors Make?